garysweaver/stepford/README.md

 #### Factory Girl

-To automatically generate factories for [Factory Girl][factory_girl] from models, type this at command-line:
+The default will assume a `test/factories` directory exists and that it should create a factory file for each model:

     bundle exec stepford factories

-That will create a `test/factories` directory and put a `some_model.rb` for each model into it with a starter FactoryGirl factory definition that may or may not work for you.

-Or, to generate a single file with all factories in `spec/factories.rb`, you'd use:
+To put all of your factories into `spec/factories.rb`:

     bundle exec stepford factories --single --path spec

-Or it will figure it out yourself that you want a single file if the path ends in `.rb`:
+It will figure out that you want a single file, if the path ends in `.rb`:

     bundle exec stepford factories --path spec/support/factories.rb

+### Stepford Checks Model Associations

+Stepford first loads Rails and attempts to check your models for broken associations.

+If associations are deemed broken, it will output proposed changes.

+### Troubleshooting

+If you have duplicate factory definitions during Rails load, it may complain.
+Just move, rename, or remove the offending files and factories and retry.

+Uses the Ruby 1.9 hash syntax in generated factories.
+If you don't have 1.9, it might not fail during generation, but it may later when loading the factories.

 ### License